- Home

 As a result, health professionals recommend low-impact exercise to help prevent and treat conditions like arthritis and osteoporosis.

-Is just as beneficial as high-impact exercise
+It’s just as beneficial as high-impact exercise

 While it’s easy to assume that only high-intensity workouts bring results, research shows that all exercise is beneficial.

-For example, studies have revealed that low-impact exercise offers all of the same health benefits as high-impact exercise.
+For example, studies have revealed that low-impact exercise offers all the same health benefits as high-impact exercise.
 This includes boosting heart health and brain function, reducing anxiety and depression, and promoting weight loss.

 May be more sustainable over time